Term

 usage

 RBF is particularly useful for transactions that need to be confirmed quickly.
-However, it's important to note that not all Bitcoin wallets support the RBF feature.
-The protocol requires specific signaling in the original transaction (setting the nSequence field to less than 0xFFFFFFFF-1) to indicate that it may be replaced.
-In contrast, Bitcoin Cash prioritizes a different approach to transaction reliability, focusing on maintaining low fees and fast confirmations through larger block sizes, which often makes RBF unnecessary.
+However, not all Bitcoin wallets support RBF.
+The replacement policy requires signaling in the original transaction (setting the nSequence field below the final value) to indicate that it may be replaced.
+In contrast, Bitcoin Cash prioritizes reliable 0‑conf usability via low fees and larger blocks and does not implement RBF.

 Example 2.1